John-R-Wallace-NOAA/JRWToolBox/README.md

       SHA: a269b7fda4acec1b303d42351a66b3d042cd2c6d from reference: master

-      Current date and time and the call to reinstall this Commit in the future:
+      Current date and time and the call to revert back to this Commit in the future:

       2017-11-17 12:23:24
       devtools::install_github('John-R-Wallace/R-ToolBox', ref = 'a269b7fda4acec1b303d42351a66b3d042cd2c6d')